elzaguillot/simugo/README.md

 For example longer genes are more often detected as active, and gene set have different average gene length

 #### 3. Simulate the activity (e.g. the experiment)

 * a certain portion of gene set are assigned as active
-* for each go:
+* for each gene set:

-   each gene is assigned as a active, with a probability that is linearly correlated with the bias
+   each gene is assigned as active, with a probability that is linearly correlated with the bias

-   prob(gene=1|go=1)=a*bias+b with a and b such that $ 0<a*bias+b< 1 $
+   prob(gene=1|go=1)=a\*bias+b with a and b such that  0<a \* bias+b< 1

+The method `simuExp` computes the random biases and simulate the activity.

 #### 4. Infer the activity of the gene sets

 Finally you can run the typical gene set enrichment test such as the hypergeometric tests.
+For each gene set, the method `dotest` compute a pvalue corrected for multiple testing (FDR method by default).

 #### Small example